On April 1st, I went for a short walk to watch some Florida marsh hens rustle through the reeds and cackle at the wind.

 Sunset in Montreal during a cold autumn evening in November.

-During those months, what kept me afloat was my parents, a wonderful neighbour and her fluffy white cat, support from all of you, and the constant stream of “just checking in!”texts from a handful of closest friends.
-These friends were a bridge to a state of sanity that felt far out of reach.
+During those months, what kept me afloat was friends and family, and support from my community.
+My close friends were a bridge to a state of sanity that felt far out of reach.
 They reminded me daily of all the (occasionally crazy) things I did fight for in my life.
 When I simply replied that I couldn’t formulate words anymore, they’d always hold space for my sadness.

 North Carolina for the First Time: Blood Patching at Duke

-I may write more about the patching process, as well as things I wished I knew ahead of time, as there are many.
+I hope to write more about the patching process, as well as things I wished I knew ahead of time, as there are many.

 The salient points are: the first and second round of patches did not work.
 The third did, and threw me into agonizing “rebound high pressure,” where the leak was sealed but I had excess CSF fluid since my body was so accustomed to leaking.
-Then, two weeks into being sealed, I sat a little too heavily and tore through my healing.
+Then, two weeks into being sealed, I fell back into a chair as I was sitting for dinner, and tore through my healing.

 I ended up needing four rounds of blood and glue patching at Duke.